Soft Tampons Introduction

 - Similar to a normal tampon, just without the string

 - These period sex tampons are easy to insert and remove with a pull tab

 - Can be used during penetrative sex (most people report not being able to feel it)

 - These tampons for period sex are made in Germany

 - Can be quite expensive if used regularly (instead of normal tampons or menstrual cup)

 It can be extremely difficult to find Soft Tampons in stores, which is why we recommend shopping online.
 Find them here: Soft Tampons on Amazon.

 Looking for sex tampons?
 Keep on reading for the full review!

 Soft Tampon Review

 If you want to have penetrative sex during your period, you don’t have a lot of great options.
+However, there are a few that you should be aware of.
 Most people use sea sponge tampons, Instead Soft Cups, Flex Menstrual Discs, or the Ziggy Cup.